- Plush, comfy seat

-If you move from room to room a lot throughout the day – perhaps because you’re looking after an active toddler as well as your baby – then the Joie Sansa 2-in-1 baby bouncer could be just right for you.
+If you move from room to room a lot throughout the day – perhaps because you’re looking after an active toddler as well as your baby – then the Joie Sansa 2-in-1 Swing and Rocker baby bouncer could be just right for you.
 As well as the bouncer seat, it has an additional lift-off section that doubles as a lightweight portable rocking seat – genius!
-We love it because it makes it easy to move around the house with your baby and the seat, without lugging a heavy bit of baby gear around with you.
+We love it because it makes it easy to move around the house with your baby, without lugging a heavy bit of baby gear around with you.
 It’s suitable from birth until your baby weighs 9kg, which is usually around six months old.

 Joie Sansa 2-in-1 Swing and Rocker

 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 7.36kg | Suitable for: Birth to 9kg | Batteries required: 4 x 1.5v D

 Sometimes you find a piece of baby gear that’s brilliantly designed with both style and practicality in mind – this is one of those moments.
 The Sansa 2 in 1 Swing and Rocker is much more than just a baby bouncer chair.
 It’s designed to sway gently from front to back or from side to side, or it can do a combination of both.
 What’s fab about that is you can set the swing motion to suit your baby’s preferences.
 Sometimes parents buy a baby bouncer and discover that their baby is more of a speed fan than the seat allows for, or find that a really bouncy chair is too much for a ‘zen’ tot.
 With this, you can get the settings just right to suit your baby.